 (Multiple publishers in multiple languages)

-This 50-page, simple and inspiring introduction to sustainability has been translated into several languages (most recently Swedish and French), purchased by companies and universities for distribution to all their employees and alumni, and sold tens of thousands of copies.
+This 50-page, simple and inspiring introduction to sustainability has been translated into several languages (including German, Japanese, Swedish and French), purchased by companies and universities for distribution to all their employees and alumni, and sold tens of thousands of copies.
 Written on the occasion of Alan’s induction into the International Sustainability Hall of Fame in 2013, and intended to help sustainability professionals reach new audiences by using simpler concepts, Sustainability is for Everyone became a surprise bestseller for Alan’s small, independent publishing imprint when it was discovered to be an effective way to engage newcomers to the field.
 More than 30,000 copies have been purchased, but now the book has also been available free in PDF format.
 The second edition includes an extra preface about the United Nations Sustainable Development Goals (the “SDGs”).
 READ MORE

 2010 The Sustainability Transformation: How to make positive change in challenging times